library-data-platform/ldp/doc/Admin_Guide.md

 Within the [source code repository](https://github.com/folio-org/ldp) there are three kinds of branches that are relatively the most stable:

-* Release branches (`*-release`):  Beginning with LDP 0.9, a numbered branch will be created for each release.
-For example, `1.2-release` would point to the latest version of LDP 1.2, e.g. 1.2.5.
+* Release branches (`*-release`):  Beginning with LDP 0.9.0, a numbered branch will be created for each major version.
+For example, `1.2-release` would point to the latest release of major version 1.2, such as 1.2.5.
 These release branches are the most stable in the source repository.
 * Master branch (`master`):  This is the branch that new releases are made from.
 It contains recently added features that have had some testing.
 It is less stable than release branches.